Satan-Claws/Presentations/thesis_script_lol.md

 This shows a simplified view of our network model with nodes and inboxes, removing the central network component and focusing on the inbox processing.

 ## 5.18 Inbox Constraint Refinement Process
+The most important thing that is required to get this model to work is finding a correct Constraint on the Inbox.
-We refined inbox constraints through an iterative process:
+To do this, we've described the method in the flow chart So, we refined the constraints on the inbox through an iterative process:
-1. Run the model
+1. We run the model
-2. When a property fails, analyze the trace
+2. When a property fails, analyze the trace, this part got easier once we removed all the avoidable loops in our code implementation.
-3. Add constraints to rule out unrealistic behaviors
+3. Read the trace and understand why its spurious, add constraints to rule out these unrealistic behaviors
-4. Repeat until the non-buggy model passes via K-Induction and the buggy model fails
+4. Repeat this until the bug free model passes the safety check via K-Induction and let the buggy model fail.

 ## 5.19 Follower: State Transitions
+Apart from the constraints on the inbox, we have further rules on the transitions for each role.
 Followers have these state transitions:
 - On timeout with no message: Become a candidate, increment term, vote for self, and reset votes
 - On vote request: Reset timeout, update votedFor if valid.
 - On heartbeat with valid term: Reset timeout, update term if higher, reset vote

 ## 5.20 Candidate: State Transitions
-Candidates have these transitions:
+The transitions for candidates are:
 - On vote grant: Update vote counters, become leader if majority reached
 - On heartbeat with higher term: Become follower, update term
 - On vote request with higher term: Become follower, update term, change votedFor to sender.

 ## 5.21 Leader: State Transitions
-Leaders transition on:
+And similarly, the leaders transition on:
 - Heartbeat with higher term: Become follower, update term
 - Vote request with higher term: Become follower, update term, change votedFor to sender
 - Vote grant: Update vote counters

-## Now we move on to Targeted Bugs
+## Now we can move on to Targeted Bugs

 ## 6.1 Common Bugs in Raft Implementations
 Despite Raft's design for simplicity and understandability; implementations still have subtle bugs in areas like vote counting, term handling, log indexing, and recovery management.
+This can arise due to the gap between Raft's conceptual simplicity and the complexity of implementing it in real distributed systems with asynchronous networks, concurrent operations, and partial failures.
 We focused on the duplicate vote bug commonly known as raft-45.

 ## 6.2 Duplicate Vote Bug (raft-45)